ML-RAGUL/ai-router/README.md

 ## Overview

 AI Router analyzes incoming queries and routes them to the most cost-effective AI model capable of handling the request.
-By intelligently selecting between GPT-4o, GPT-3.5-turbo, and GPT-4o-mini based on query complexity, the system achieves significant cost savings while maintaining response quality.
+By intelligently selecting between GPT-4o, GPT-3.5-turbo, and GPT-4o-mini based on query complexity, the system is designed to cut API costs while maintaining response quality.

 Live instance: https://web-production-a7f5f.up.railway.app

+> **Status note:** The routing/complexity-analysis pipeline is fully deployed and live.
+Live OpenAI completions currently require an active API key with credits on the hosted instance — the routing logic itself runs regardless of key status.

 ## Key Features